 OS: iOS 10+

 In terms of number of options for editing a given audio file in any single software, I say Adobe Audition is the most exhaustive software in the market currently.
 The primary focus of the software is more appropriately placed on the audio modulation than on adding tracks.
 The voice tuning is superior yet simple.
 Abode software are not particularly known to be beginner friendly, so we’re glad this app breaks the mould.
 Adobe Audition is a good audio editing software for Mac and PC users, since the interface is largely click based.
 The filters could have been more detailed; many other apps offer a greater variety in that sphere.
 But with the degree of tweaking and adjustment afforded by the app, I don’t think it becomes particularly restrictive.

 5. Pro tools

-Avid Pro Tools is certainly impressive.
+Avid’s Pro Tools is certainly impressive.
 It is virtually like using a real studio tuning machine, but while that affords a lot of audio editing functionalities, it pushes up the learning curve.
 There are quite a few dials and buttons in Pro Tools that might scare off a newbie.
 The app is almost exclusively built for experienced music editors.
 The drums are well arranged, and the beats and notes are easy to follow in their respective tracks along with audio tracks.
 Avid’s Pro Tools is almost like an amalgamation of AutoTune and Garageband.
 It is among the best Digital Audio Workstations available online, and it is openly aimed for the professional audience, going by the steep price.
 Don’t opt for this software if you’re only looking for a tool to learn and practice your music on.
-However, if you’re in the music industry with some editing experience in the past, you might find the software quite sufficient to do virtually anything you might want your music to do.
+However, if you’re in the music industry with some editing experience in the past, you might find the software quite sufficient to make your music sound exactly as you intend it to.